-The 2016 women's (March 17-19) and men's (March 24-26) championships will be held at the Georgia Tech Aquatic Center in Atlanta and will be hosted by Georgia Institute of Technology.
-The 2017 women's (March 16-18) and men's (March 23-25) championships will be held at the IU Natatorium in Indianapolis and will be co-hosted by Indiana University-Purdue University at Indianapolis and the Indiana Sports Corporation.
-The 2018 women's (March 15-17) championships will be held at the McCorkle Aquatic Pavilion in Columbus and co-hosted by The Ohio State University and the Greater Columbus Sports Commission.
-The 2018 men's (March 22-24) championships will be held at the University Aquatic Center in Minneapolis and will be hosted by the University of Minnesota, Twin Cities.
+The 2017 women's (March 15-18) and men's (March 22-25) championships will be held at the IU Natatorium in Indianapolis and will be co-hosted by Indiana University-Purdue University at Indianapolis and the Indiana Sports Corporation.
+The 2018 women's (March 14-17) championships will be held at the McCorkle Aquatic Pavilion in Columbus and co-hosted by The Ohio State University and the Greater Columbus Sports Commission.
+The 2018 men's (March 21-24) championships will be held at the University Aquatic Center in Minneapolis and will be hosted by the University of Minnesota, Twin Cities.